-At Parsons Behle & Latimer, we’re not stuck in the status quo, believing that the way it’s always been done is the best way to do it.
-Because sometimes it takes a new approach, a new way of looking at it, to get what’s best and most efficient for our clients
+At Parsons Behle & Latimer, we’re not stuck in the status quo, believing that the way it’s always been done is the best way.
+Sometimes it takes a new approach - a new perspective - to achieve what’s best and most efficient for our clients.

 Parsons Behle & Latimer was founded by William Howard Dickson, a prominent mining lawyer in Carson City, Nevada.
 In the spring of 1882, William Dickson and his law partner Charles Stetson Varian moved their practice to Salt Lake City.
 At that time, Utah was involved in a flurry of mining activity.
 In its early days as Dickson & Varian, the firm helped organize more than 100 mining companies, including Utah Copper Company (now known as Kennecott Utah Copper); Hercules Powder Company; and Columbia Geneva Iron Mining Company.